rgommers/joblib/doc/logger.rst

     24/08/2011 15:51:00 ERROR: random failure

-The formatting of this message can be controlled with `logger.set_format`.
+The formatting of this message can be controlled with `logger.set_log_format`.
 To for example switch to US style date and time representation and make the log level name lowercase, use::

-    logger.set_format(timestyle="US", level='lower')
+    logger.set_log_format(timestyle="US", level='lower')

 The default representation of functions decorated with `Memory.cache` identifies the function by its name, address in memory and full path to the